Skip to main content

 Once verified, outbound DKIM signing is active.

-Best Practices After Configuration
+What Are Best Practices for After Configuration?

-✔ Use relaxed alignment modes initially to minimize delivery issWhy DKIM Matters Even If SPF Is Present
+✔ Use online tools (like SPF/DKIM checkers) to verify correctness ✔ Monitor DMARC reports to track authentication results ✔ Regularly update records when sending sources change ✔ Use relaxed alignment modes initially to minimize delivery issWhy DKIM Matters Even If SPF Is Present

 Some email forwarding or intermediate gateways can break SPF authentication (because SPF checks the path).
 In contrast: